fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 This is the reason why in Islam, we are all encouraged to do goodness because nobody knows when we are going to die.
 We are encouraged to do good deeds because if we die when we are doing good, then we will have a peaceful death, the angels will welcome you, and God will be pleased with you that you died right just after doing good.

 Islam teaches us to constantly be prepared for death for death can come at any moment, it can come today, tomorrow, in one month, in months, in years, we do not know.
-SO we always must be prepared for it.
+So, we always must be prepared for it.

 Every person will feel the agony of death or what we call the intoxication of death.
 This means that before dying, the body will feel what is coming, the body will feel death is approaching, it’s a feel no one can describe, except that God mentioned that death comes with an agony and that everyone will feel it.

+    The human being will certainly experience the agony of death.
     Holy Quran - Qaaf 50:18

-The human being will certainly experience the agony of death.

-Holy Quran - Qaaf 50:22

     (He will be told), “You were completely heedless of this day.
 We have removed the veil from your eyes and your vision will now be sharp and strong”
+    Holy Quran - Qaaf 50:22

 The veil that hides the world of the unseen will be removed moments before death, so that the dying person would be aware of what is going and so that the dying person would start seeing the Angel of Death with his own eyes.

+    On the day when the criminals see the angels, there will, certainly, be no rejoicing for them. rather, they will plead to the angels, “Please keep away from us (do not drive us into hell)”
     Holy Quran - Al-Furqaan 25:21

-On the day when the criminals see the angels, there will, certainly, be no rejoicing for them. rather, they will plead to the angels, “Please keep away from us (do not drive us into hell)”

 The verse above is a confirmation that on the moment of death, the human being will see the angels, before the soul will be taken out of the body

 This video will give you a clear explanation of Death in Islam and what would happen.
 I love this series provided by Sheikh Bilal Asad.
 (Start at 19:50)

-After a person is buries, two angels come to the died person and ask questions.
-Munkar and Nakir (منكر ونكير) (English translation: "The Denied and The Denier") are angels who test the faith of the dead in their graves.
+After a person is buried, two angels come to the died person and ask questions.
+Munkar and Nakir ("The Denied and The Denier") are angels who test the faith of the dead in their graves.
 The questioning will begin when the funeral and burial is over.
 Nakir and Munkar prop the deceased soul upright in the grave and ask three questions:

 1. Who is your Lord?
 2. What is your religion?